 Main content starts here.

-Happo-en's traditional gardens and Edo-period (1603–1867) architecture boast all the beauty of more famous Tokyo sites such as Meiji Jingu, with fewer crowds.
+Happo-en's traditional gardens dating back to the Edo period (1603–1867) and its historical buildings boast all the beauty of more famous Tokyo sites such as Meiji Jingu, with fewer crowds.
 The well-manicured grounds are home to centuries-old bonsai trees, a koi pond, and cherry trees and fall foliage that make for some of the best seasonal views in the city.

 The garden and surrounding facilities are believed to be a residence of 17th century samurai Tadataka Okubo, a close confidante of shogun Ieyasu Tokugawa.
-Three centuries later, the facility is a popular spot for weddings and banquets, and overseas visitors are welcome to take part in the traditional tea ceremonies offered inside.
+Three centuries later, the facility is a popular spot for weddings and banquets, and overseas visitors can enjoy matcha green tea and traditional sweets at the tea houses.